-The new Kärdla City Pavilion located on Dagö Island just off the west coast of Estonia is one several projects that was initiated to celebrate the nation’s declaration of independence 100-year anniversary.
+The new Kärdla City Pavilion located on Dagö Island just off the west coast of Estonia is one of several projects that was initiated to celebrate the 100-year anniversary of the nation’s declaration of independence.
 Bornstein Lyckefors Arkitekter along with Mareld Landscape won an open international competition to renew the city’s central square and create new life in the city center with a new market hall and cultural center.
 Part of the competition project now constructed is the new city pavilion.

-Kärdla being the only city on Dagö Island is characterised by urban sprawl.
-The project initiators wanted to concentrate public life around the central square adding a number of programs in order to reduce distances and creating new flows in the city.
+Kärdla, the only city on Dagö Island is characterised by urban sprawl.
+The project initiators wanted to concentrate public life around the central square adding a number of programs in order to reduce distances and create new flows in the city.
 The proposal by Bornstein Lyckefors and Mareld introduced a market pavilion including landscape architecture as an urban element to break down the size of the larger urban void.

 The layout of the pavilion is a built on the idea of Hortus Conclusus, the enclosed garden.
 It’s a concentrated space, a void and container of space and landscape, a framework to relate to in the construction of the wider urban landscape.
 The walls surrounding the inside are serving only as a backdrop to the park.